-The Environmental Site Leader is responsible for determining if a spill must be reported to federal, state, or local regulatory agencies.
+The Environmental Site Leader is responsible for determining if a spill must be reported to federal, state, or local regulatory agencies if LAC is the responsible party for the spill or no responsible party can be identified.
 The individual contacting the regulatory agency should ask if other agencies should be notified and if written confirmation of the spill is required.
 The name and title of the regulatory agency employee accepting the report and the report number should be recorded on a copy of the Spill History form (Appendix B-1) and the Spill Information Report (Appendix E).